trufae/aiblog/src/WinCdbNull-en.md

 * -1073741510 = Process Interrupted (SIGINT)
 * -1073740791 = Stack Overflow

-Therefor, in this case, we got a segmentation fault
+Therefore, in this case, we got a segmentation fault.

 ## Coredumps

 We now know that was a segmentation fault, but we don't know where.
-So in order to do that, we can check in our user's crashdump directory.
-These `.dmp` files are the same as `coredumps` on the UNIX world.
+So in order to do that, we can check in our users' crash dump directory.
+These `.dmp` files are the same as `coredumps` on the Unix world.

 ```console
 C:\Users\pancake\AppData\Local\CrashDumps>copy radare2.exe.12964.dmp C:\users\pancake\prg\radare2\prefix\bin